chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 The presence of run profiles is optional.
 A controller is allowed to create tests, call `createTestRun` outside of the `runHandler`, and update tests' states in the run without having a profile.
 The common use case for this are controllers who load their results from an external source, like CI or summary files.

 In this case, these controllers should usually pass the optional `name` argument to `createTestRun`, and `false` for the `persist` argument.
-Passing `false` here instructs VS Code not to retain the test result, like it would for runs in the editor, since these results can be reloaded from an external source externally.
+Passing `false` here instructs Baosky not to retain the test result, like it would for runs in the editor, since these results can be reloaded from an external source externally.

 ```ts
 const controller = vscode.tests.createTestController('myCoverageFileTests', 'Coverage File Tests');